benelan/need-info-action/README.md

 # Need More Info

  A GitHub Action that requests more info when required content is not included in an issue.
 You can check out test runs [here](https://github.com/benelan/need-info-action/issues).
+There are instructions for automatically closing `need more info` issues at the bottom.

  ## Configuration
 The Action has two properties that have defaults and are not required.